Optimal quantum (tensor product) expanders from unitary designs: Preliminary facts and tools

-In what follows, we will look at the regime where both $n$ and $d$ are large (under the constraint that $d$ is small compared to $n^2$).
-In this regime, we will say that such a `mixture of unitaries' quantum channel on $\mathcal M_n(\C)$ is (asymptotically) an optimal expander if
+In what follows, we will apply Lemma \ref{lem:s_2-lb} to the situation where $r=k!$ is fixed while both $N=n^k$ and $d$ are large (under the constraint that $d$ is small compared to $N^2=n^{2k}$).
+In this regime, we will say that a quantum channel $\Phi$ on $\mathcal M_N(\C)$ that is a mixture of unitary conjugations is an optimal expander if it (asymptotically) achieves the lower bound \eqref{eq:s_2-lb}, i.e.~if

-with $\delta_{n,d}\to 0$ as $n,d\to\infty$ (with $d\leq n^2$).
+with $\delta_{N,d}\to 0$ as $N,d\to\infty$ (with $d\ll N^2$).

 We first investigate the simplest setup, where Kraus operators are of the form $K_s=U_s/\sqrt{d}$ with $U_s\in U(n)$, $1\leq s\leq d$.
-It was originally shown by Hastings \cite{Hastings07} that, sampling the $U_s$'s as $d/2$ independent Haar distributed unitaries, together with their adjoints, provided with high probability an optimal expander, in the sense of equation \eqref{def:optimal-expander}.
+It was originally shown by Hastings in \cite{Hastings07} that, sampling the $U_s$'s as $d/2$ independent Haar distributed unitaries, together with their adjoints, provided with high probability an optimal expander, in the sense of equation \eqref{def:optimal-expander}.
 Pisier then proved in \cite{Pisier14} that the same is true for the $U_s$'s being $d$ independent Haar distributed unitaries, up to a constant multiplicative factor (i.e.~replacing $2/\sqrt{d}$ by $C/\sqrt{d}$ for some absolute constant $2\leq C<\infty$ in equation \eqref{def:optimal-expander}).
-This was very recently improved by Timhadjelt \cite{Timhadjelt24}, who established this result with the optimal constant $2$.
-It is also worth pointing out that the latter work is the first one that addresses the case where $d$ growing with $n$: all previous ones only covered the regime of fixed $d$ and growing $n$.
+This was very recently improved by Timhadjelt in \cite{Timhadjelt24}, who established this result with the optimal constant $2$.
+It is also worth pointing out that the latter work is the first one that addresses the case where $d$ is growing with $n$: all previous ones only covered the regime of fixed $d$ and growing $n$.